gecko984/supervenn/README.md

 ### Requirements
 Python 2.7 or 3.6+ with `numpy` and`matplotlib`.

+### Note
+Despite what the name may indicate, the diagrams produced with `supervenn` are not Venn diagrams in proper sense.

 ### Basic usage
 The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only required argument: